haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 tags:     featured
 ---

-> The campus will be in a good condition
-> when it has not only big building projects that are gradually adding to it, but
-> also a continuous series of adaptations—small, very small, and tiny, in ever
-> larger quantities—so that by the time you get down to the smallest level,
-> you’ve got hundreds of things that are getting tuned all the time.
-A bench
-> here, a window here, a tree here, a couple of paving stones here.

 I have just finished [How Building Learn](https://www.goodreads.com/book/show/38310.How_Buildings_Learn) by Stewart Brand.
 Software practitioners with different backgrounds recommended it.
 Although software development is inherently different from buildings construction,